Coconut: Fossil history

-Outside of New Zealand and India, only two other regions have reported Cocos-like fossils, namely Australia and Colombia.
-In Australia, a Cocos-like fossil fruit, measuring 10 × 9.5 cm, were recovered from the Chinchilla Sand Formation dated to the latest Pliocene or basal Pleistocene.
+Only two other regions have reported Cocos-like fossils, namely Australia and Colombia.
+In Australia, a Cocos-like fossil fruit, measuring 10 × 9.5 cm, was recovered from the Chinchilla Sand Formation dated to the latest Pliocene or basal Pleistocene.
 Rigby (1995) assigned them to modern Cocos nucifera based on its size.
 In Colombia, a single Cocos-like fruit was recovered from the middle to late Paleocene Cerrejón Formation.
 The fruit, however, was compacted in the fossilization process and it was not possible to determine if it had the diagnostic three pores that characterize members of the tribe Cocoseae.
 Nevertheless, one study assigned it to Cocos based on the size and the ridged shape of the fruit.

-Further complicating measures to determine the evolutionary history of Cocos is the genetic diversity present within C. nucifera as well as its relatedness to other palms.
-Phylogenetic evidence supports the closest relatives of Cocos being either Syagrus or Attalea, both of which are found in South America.
-However, Cocos is not thought to be indigenous to South America, and the highest genetic diversity is present in Asian Cocos, indicating that at least the modern species Cocos nucifera is native to there.
-In addition, fossils of potential Cocos ancestors have been recovered from both Colombia and India.
-In order to resolve this enigma, a 2014 study proposed that the ancestors of Cocos had likely originated on the Caribbean coast of what is now Colombia, and during the Eocene the ancestral Cocos performed a long-distance dispersal across the Atlantic Ocean to North Africa.
-From here, island-hopping via coral atolls lining the Tethys Sea, potentially boosted by ocean currents at the time, would have proved crucial to dispersal, eventually allowing ancestral coconuts to reach India.
-The study contended that an adaptation to coral atolls would explain the prehistoric and modern distributions of Cocos, would have provided the necessary evolutionary pressures, and would account for morphological factors such as a thick husk to protect against ocean degradation and provide a moist medium in which to germinate on sparse atolls.